ikhlestov/ikhlestov.github.io/pages/machine-learning/architecture-decisions-flow.rst

 - Bypassing features over two layers(as in ResNet or HighwayNets)
 - Concatenating features from current layer with features from previous ones(as in DenseNet)
 - Combine Inception Block with DenseNet approach
+- Switch from Cartesian coordinate system to Polar coordinate system

 ..
 Selection of hyperparameters
 .. ============================